 You want your potential customers to understand who you are, what you do, and why you’re better than the competition.

 The first step to meeting new people on social media is to create a profile that includes all of your information and incorporates your branding and logos.
+Research some of the best corporate branding examples so you have a sense of what has worked successfully for others.

 Organic social begins with posting compelling branded content, whether you’re just getting started or bringing your social page back from the dead.